 - support a candidate in their federal, state or local electorate.

-Divisions are formed by sections of society have a long history of exclusion from public affairs and an urgent need for a national political voice (NDIS and Mental Health; Children and Families; Regional and Rural).
-They operate as a voice within The Sensible Centre, adopting policy, organising campaigns and selecting representatives for public office.
+Divisions are based on sections of the community that have a long history of exclusion from public affairs and an urgent need for a national political voice.
+They operate as a voice within The Sensible Centre, adopting policy, organising campaigns and developing representatives for public office.